neequu/iu_habit-tracker/README.md

 A: Delete `src/infra/habits.db`—it auto-creates on restart.

 ---
-Made for DLBDSOOFPP01 Object Oriented and Functional Programming with Python  @ IU University of Applied Sciences.
+Made for **DLBDSOOFPP01: Object Oriented and Functional Programming with Python**  @ IU University of Applied Sciences.